John Lindsey, son of

 section in red that states that the administrator was not

-allowed a full commission on his distributive share of his
+allowed a full commission on his distributive share of the estate.
+The only reason that someone would receive a

 Below are documents that contain original